Ute (vehicle): Cultural impact

 Australia has developed a culture around utes, particularly in rural areas with events known as ute musters.
 It is common, particularly in rural areas, to customise utes in the "B&S style" with bullbars, spotlights, oversized mudflaps, exhaust pipe flaps and UHF aerials.
-Since 1998, the "Deni Ute Muster" has been held in the town of Deniliquin, which has become a major attraction for the area.
+Since 1999, the Deni Ute Muster has been held in the town of Deniliquin, which has become a major attraction for the area.

 High performance utes were also sold in Australia, including the FPV F6 and the HSV Maloo.
 The 2017 HSV GTSR Maloo is powered by a 6.2 L supercharged V8 engine producing 435 kW.

 The Australian V8 Utes is a racing series based on lightly modified production Holden and Ford utes.

 American models

-Ford, Ram and Chevy import their full-size and full-size heavy duty (dually) pickup trucks to Australia.
+Ford, Ram and Chevrolet export their full-size and full-size heavy duty (dually) pickup trucks to Australia.
 They partner up with local vehicle remanufacturers to convert them to right-hand drive.
 The customer may option their pickup truck to be de-rated so that it can be driven on a regular Australian car licence (max GVM of 4.5 tonne), instead of needing to get a truck licence.

 The Greens party in Victoria has called for increased registration fees for American-sized pickup trucks in bid to deter people from buying them.
 Concerns exist around the suitability of such vehicles to Australian roads and parking infrastructure, the safety of other parties in pedestrian and multi-vehicle crashes, and the lower emissions standards that apply to heavy vehicles.
 Many American pick-ups weigh more than 3.5t, which classes them as Medium Goods (NB) vehicles, which are only required to comply with ADR 80/04 (based on Euro VI) rather than ADR 79/05 (based on Euro 6).